aharneish/deep-learning-nlp-practice/week 4/week 4 assignment 1/answers.md

    * The input layer **x** recieves and processes the neural network's input before passing it onto the middle layer.

    * Multiple hidden layers can be found in the middle layer __h__, each with its own activation functions, weights, and biases.

+   * The basic issues with RNNs are:

+         1. exploding gradients

+         2. vanishing gradients.